maw-agents/uritp-docs/docs/venues/SPAC/index.md

      Body MUST be indented four spaces.
 That is the whole trick. -->

 !!! note "Naming Terminology"
-    Placeholder wording while the page is still `hidden`.
-Say what is missing and who to ask in the meantime.
-    We will call the *building* and the *theatre* "SPAC" for short.
+    Both the *building* and the *theatre* will be called "SPAC" for short.

 ## Venues and Spaces